 What families actually pay

 Here is the figure most families never see: at schools with large endowments, the average financial aid award covers 40–60% of the total cost of attendance for families who apply and qualify.
+According to The Association of Boarding Schools (TABS), approximately 38% of boarding school students receive financial aid, with an average grant of over $38,000 per year.

-The schools most known for generosity are those with the largest endowments — many of which have committed to meeting 100% of demonstrated financial need.
+The schools most known for generosity are those with the largest endowments, many of which have committed to meeting 100% of demonstrated financial need.

-That phrase — “demonstrated financial need” — is doing a lot of work.
+That phrase, “demonstrated financial need,” is doing a lot of work.
 It means the school will calculate what your family can afford based on income, assets, family size, and other factors, and then cover the gap between that number and the full cost.
 In practice:

 - A family earning $75,000 might pay $10,000–$20,000 per year